Logo

 Iterate with watch mode

-hydris plugin run index.ts --watch --server http://localhost:50051
+hydris plugin run index.ts --server remote-host:50051

 TypeScript is bundled with esbuild automatically.
 Plain .js files work too.
+The plugin is unloaded when you disconnect (Ctrl+C, network loss, etc.).

 Build an OCI image